Connecting Fairfax City's Past and Present to Build a More Equitable and Inclusive Future

 In a time when the public school children are not attending school 5 days a week.
 When food banks are stretched due to people needing help.
 Do you feel that spending time and money on things like this is a top priority?
 Be relevant.

-Edward McCaughey asked almost 3 years ago
+Edward McCaughey asked over 3 years ago

 Thank you for your question.
 City government is capable of addressing multiple issues at one time.
 City Council tasked staff with this initiative because it is important and very relevant.
 Communities throughout the South and around the country are having similar conversations.
 If this effort leads to stronger community, it’s worth pursuing.